sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 At the same time, the original majorvote function has been renamed as `def major_hardvote(all_diagonal_prediction):`

-Considering using logrithmic preproceesing now.
+Considering using logarithmic preproceesing now.
 So that the bin-ratio could be converted into minus.

 log(h2/h1) = log(h2) - log(h1)